Shawn-Houston/StorageCephStuff/README.md

 `# ceph orch ps`

+The cephFS protocol is not yet configured. first we add 2 Pools to build the cephFS service with.

+`ceph osd pool create cephfs_data`
+`ceph osd pool create cephfs_metadata`

+Then we create cephFS.

+`ceph fs new testme cephfs_metadata cephfs_data`

+I chose to name my filesystem `testme`, however the name is arbitrary and you can choose whatever name suits you best.

 There will be 4 RGWs once the cluster finishes installing.
 You will want to install a proxy and configure it to load balance object requests across the 4 RGW endpoints.
 That is left as an excersice for the reader.

+When you look at ceph_cluster-spec-5-node-all-disks.yaml you will see that we have, per node on 5 nodes, 3 HDDs (sdb - sdd), one SSD which has the WAL and Rocks DB for the HDDs (sde), and one SSD we have created an OSD on (sdf).
+You can adapt this to your particular cluster, but do note that best practice is to always have your RGW index pool on flash media.
+If you do not then you will have essentially a write only cluster as indexing objects will be very very slow indeed.

+After waiting for the cluster to finish installing, up to this point, we now need to move our RGW index onto the flash media.
+The method I will show is brute force, but works.
+First we need to determine the OSD names for the flash devices we will be using.
+In my case I have 5 nodes with 3 HDD OSDs per node that I added first, or 15 OSDs.
+Then I added the flash drives I will use for indexing last, so knowing that the OSDs are numbered starting at 0, the OSD names I am targeting are OSD.15 - OSD.19.
+So we update the CRUSH map by removing the device type **ssd** from them and replacing them with our arbitrary device type **index**.

+`for i in {15..19}; do ceph osd crush rm-device-class osd.$i;done`
+`for i in {15..19}; do ceph osd crush set-device-class index osd.$i;done`

+Now we create a new CRUSH rule for our index, `replicated_index`.
+This will be a replicated rule as that is best practice for index pools.

+`ceph osd crush rule create-replicated replicated_index default host index`

+Now create an object bucket (I use the Console) so that the RGW index pool will be created, `default.rgw.buckets.index`.

+No update the index pool to use the new replicated_index CRUSH rule to place its data on the flash media we have configured for it.

+`ceph osd pool set default.rgw.buckets.index crush_rule replicated_index`

 ## Disconnected Install (offline)
 You will need to create a DNF/YUM repo to provide IBM Storage Ceph RPMs, and you will need to mirror the IBM Storage Ceph containers to a local registry.